 - Fire up the Windows 10 context menu by pressing the Windows Key+X key.
 We will use the “Command Prompt (Admin)” menu item.
 Click it.
 Press “Yes” if you’re prompted with permission.

 - To enable the Hibernate, type the command powercfg/h on

 - To disable the Hibernate, type the command powercfg/h off

 - Press the Windows key + X key to access the Windows power menu and select “Power Options” from there.

 - Click “Change plan settings” next to the power plan you have active (most probably, “Balanced (recommended)“.

 - In “Power Options scroll down and expand “Sleep“.

 - Enter the minutes you want your PC to be idle before it Hibernates

-- Next, scroll further down to “Power buttons and lid“, expand it.
+- Next, scroll further down to “Power buttons and lid“, and expand it.

 - Select “Hibernate” under “Power button action” from the dropdown list.